Sīne mālāmāl-e dard ast: Verse 8

+Some editions (including that of Parviz Natel-Khanlari) place this verse after verse 2.

-In verse 8 some scholars have suggested that the Samarkandi Turk is a reference to the conqueror Tamerlane, whose capital was established at Samarkand in 1370; others take it in a metaphorical sense, referring to the Beloved.
-There is also some uncertainty as the original wording of this verse, and its position in the poem, since in some manuscripts it is the 3rd verse.
+In this verse some scholars have suggested that the Samarkandi Turk is a reference to the conqueror Tamerlane, whose capital was established at Samarkand in 1370.
+If taken literally, it would refer to the hope that Tamerlane would spare Shiraz on the occasion of his first invasion of Iran in 1387.
+Others take it in a metaphorical sense, referring to the Beloved.

+Another problem with the line is deciding what exactly Hafez wrote, since the manuscripts have various versions; it is also possible that Hafez himself changed the words to reflect changed circumstances, as he appears to have done in another ghazal, no. 440 (= 431 in Natel-Khanlari's edition).

 In the form which it comes here, the phrase būy-e jūy-ē Mūliyān āyad hamī is a direct quotation from the opening of a famous poem by the 9th/10th century poet Rudaki.
 However, this variant is only found in two out of 24 manuscripts which, according to Ingenito, "are not philologically more relevant than the rest of the manuscript tradition".
 There are in fact 12 variants of this line in the manuscripts.
 11 of the manuscripts contain the word xūn "blood" instead of jūy "stream", making it possible that the line originally read either: